SMARTLAGOON/AlLoRa/README.md

     We’ll need to upload the programs using PyMakr, a library that can be installed into [VS Code](https://code.visualstudio.com/) and [Atom](https://atom.io/) (I will refer to them as [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment))

-    > ⚠️ I’m personally using an M1 Pro Macbook Pro and Atom with PyMakr and it’s working fine for me.
+    > ⚠️ I personally used an M1 Pro Macbook Pro and Atom with PyMakr and it worked fine for me.

     - Here is the official Pycom guide to using Atom + PyMakr: [Atom](https://docs.pycom.io/gettingstarted/software/atom/)